 The Thermal Vacuum Chamber and Optical Testing Lab has been created and used to qualify the materials and the CCRs used on LARES satellite.

 The Space Environment Simulator can be used for environmental testing of micro and nano satellites, satellite components and payloads.
+The system is modular and can be configured for several types of testing, switching the feed-throughs or other components as needed for the test.

 Facility Description